gurretl/labs/Lab-2/README.md

+# About
+Date : XX Xxx XXXX
+Author: Lionel Gurret
+# LinkedIn article related
+# Prerequesites
-# How to launch the Lab ?
+# How to launch the Lab
-Check the following LinkedIn Article :